folio-org/okapi/doc/guide.md

 nodes in a cluster.
 Requests to the discovery service can also deploy modules on specific nodes, so it is rarely necessary to invoke deployment directly.

-The `/_/proxy` endpoint is used for configuring the proxying service, including which modules we know of, how their requests are to be routed, which tenants we know about, and which modules are enabled for which tenants.

 These three parts are coded as separate services, so that it will be possible to use alternative deployment and discovery methods, if the chosen clustering